jwang1122/python1/doc/python.md

     - ❗️⚡️function can be overridden
     - 😄return more than one value
     - 💡Single response, do single thing
-    - call a function by function name and (), and arguments if thers is any
+    - ❗️❗️call a function by function name and () no matter it has arguments or not, and arguments if thers is any

 $$
 \underbrace {def}_{keyword} \underbrace {circle \_area}_{function \space name} \left(\underbrace {a, b,c ...}_{positional\; args} * \underbrace {e=None, f=200}_{keyword\;args}\right) \underbrace {:}_{eol}